webifycms/dev-tools/README.md

 # OneCMS Code Sniffer

 OneCMS PHP code sniffer tool to automatically fix PHP Coding Standards and it is a wrapper tool for the php-cs-fixer tool.
+Set of development tools to analyze and auto fix code standards, formatting and other stuffs for OneCMS packages.

+The following libraries are included:

+- `friendsofphp/php-cs-fixer`
+- `phpstan/phpstan`

 ## Installation